nice-digital/cks-gatsby/gatsby/README.md

 | `npm run lint:ts`       | Lints TypeScript and Javacript files using ESLint                                  |
 | `npm run lint:ts:fix`   | Fixes any linting errors using ESLint                                              |
 | `npm run typecheck`     | Typechecks the TypeScript files                                                    |

+## Source plugin

+Gatsby sites get their data via source plugins.
+Source plugins fetch data from somewhere (e.g. an API, database, filesystem etc) and turn them into Gatsby nodes.
+These nodes can then be queried via GraphQL inside Gatsby React components.
+Follow [part 5 of the Gatsby tutorial ('Source Plugins')](https://www.gatsbyjs.org/tutorial/part-five/) if you're new to sourcing data in Gatsby.

+In the case of CKS, the source data comes from the API provided by Clarity.
+The data fetching and mapping to Gatsby nodes is handled via a custom source plugin.
+This gives a nice separation of the data loading logic from the page generation logic.
+The Gatsby docs has a useful section on ['Sourcing from Private APIs'](https://www.gatsbyjs.org/docs/sourcing-from-private-apis/).

+**View the [custom source plugin (_gatsby-source-cks_)](plugins/gatsby-source-cks) folder for more information.**